River Irwell: 21st century

 In July 2000 there was a setback for the clean-up programme when a pollution incident affected approximately 2+1/2 mi of the river between Rawtenstall and Ramsbottom, causing the death of more than 36,000 fish.
-The large number of fish killed, however, did serve to illustrate how much the river had improved from the lifeless, "melancholy stream" of the 1950s.
+The large number of fish killed did however serve to illustrate how much the river had improved from the lifeless, "melancholy stream" of the 1950s.
 In 2005 a £1M project to make the river "the cleanest it has been for decades" was announced by United Utilities.
 The improvements included fitting filters on sewers in Lower Broughton to ensure litter was not washed into the river, as part of a scheme to improve overflows across Adlington, Wigan, Chorley, Rochdale and Bury.
 Then in October 2008 United Utilities announced that work on the Ringley Fold Wastewater Works in Stoneclough, to be completed by the end of the year, should increase the number of fish in the river and "massively improve the environment locally so walkers, canoeists and anglers will all reap the benefits."
 The company said that this was to be the biggest scheme that they had undertaken in the region, and the project manager was quoted as saying:

-"Reducing the amount of phosphate in the water is the main driver behind the scheme.
-New legislation states that the amount of phosphate in waste water should be one milligram per litre because it causes water to clog with algae and reduces the amount of oxygen in the water, which results in less aquatic life and fish."
+Reducing the amount of phosphate in the water is the main driver behind the scheme.
+New legislation states that the amount of phosphate in waste water should be one milligram per litre because it causes water to clog with algae and reduces the amount of oxygen in the water, which results in less aquatic life and fish.

 The treatment plant, which was built in the 1930s and last updated in the 1970s, treats waste water from a population of half a million, from Bolton, Prestwich, Whitefield and Clifton.

 There was another pollution incident in March 2008 when twenty miles of the river turned orange.
 Iron oxide from old mine workings near the source at Irwell Springs had polluted the water since 1969 and in 1997 a Coal Authority survey identified the stretch as having the fourth worst case of minewater pollution in the country.
 A treatment plant was built in 1999 to remove the pollution at a cost of £1M; however, it is thought that there was a collapse in the mine after heavy rains in the spring of 2008.
 Although the water was stained with ochre, no damage to wildlife was reported.